LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

 *TODO human-minutes + TODO compute-minutes*

-(For kick-the-tire, 1 GPU is sufficient.
-For the full experiments, 8 GPUs are necessary.)
+(For kick-the-tire, 2 GPUs are sufficient, which can be easily obtained on RunPod)

 (Use the template called `distserve-evaluation`)